loweryaustin/cpanel-squirrelmail-exporter/README.md

 - A domain name
 - An individual email address

+If using the `--all` option, you will not provide a subject.
+The script will locate all addressbooks found within the /home directory and convert them.

 This script is designed to be a non-destructive script.
 This means that it does not delete data, move data, or overwrite existing data.

 The default location for the exported data is /root/cpanel-squirrelmail-exports/csv-export-epoch/